 - Not Reliant on Paid Ads: "Amazon Sponsored Ads is a mere 4.2% of OPEX"

-- Support in Place: "A key benefit of this business is the amazing ecosystem build around a solid team in China allowing for expansion into any number of categories."
+- Support in Place: "A key benefit of this business is the amazing ecosystem built around a solid team in China, allowing for expansion into any number of categories."